Non-stop flights to Seoul (ICN)

 Malaysia Airlines (Oneworld): year-round flights from Kuala Lumpur (KUL).

-Myanmar Airways: seasonal flights from Yangon (RGN).
+Myanmar Airways: year-round flights from Yangon (RGN).

 Cebu Pacific: year-round flights from Cebu (CEB) and Manila (MNL).